 Describe the kind of educational establishment you teach in, the main subject and the age range that you teach and what you hope to get out of the course.

 Please remember both here and throughout the course that you should not identify your students or other individuals in your comments.

 Q&A with the course educators

 We are delighted to answer a selection of questions from learners on this course as part of the Q&A in step 3.1.
-The first Q&A will be with Tom Bennett, independent behaviour adviser to the UK Department for Education.
-Post your questions to step 3.1 by 28 May 2019.
-The second Q&A with the STEM Learning team will be on step 5.1.
+The first Q&A will be with the STEM Learning Subject Expert Team.
+Post your questions to step 3.1 by 14 October 2019.
+The second Q&A with Tom Bennett, Independent Behaviour Adviser to the UK Department for Education will be on step 5.1.
 Post your questions to step 3.1 by 29 May 2020.

 Jane Winter and Yeasmin Mortuza will be your mentors on this course, discussing the course content with you and helping you make the link between the content and your practice.
 Jane and Yeasmin will record video diaries based on course discussions, allowing you to catch up with the course and recap the key ideas.

 When you complete a step on the course, click ‘Mark as Complete’ at the bottom right.
 This helps you keep track of your progress.
 Mark over 90% of the course steps complete and you’ll be eligible for a Certificate of Achievement when you Upgrade.

 STEM Learning is the UK’s leading provider of subject-specific professional development for teachers and technicians in STEM subjects.
 This course applies to many subjects and is complemented by our Science of Learning course which looks at the educational neuroscience behind how we learn, and our secondary science classroom management course.
 Further details about how we can support your ongoing professional development are in the final step of the course.